nushell/nushell.github.io/book/configuration.md

 - `PROMPT_INDICATOR_VI_NORMAL = "〉 "`
 - `PROMPT_MULTILINE_INDICATOR = "::: "`

+### Configurations with built-in commands
+With new release of Nushell, we have introduced two new commands(`config nu` and `config env`) which help you quickly edit nu configurations with your preferred text editor/IDE

+Nushell follows underneath orders to locate the editor:
+1. `$config.buffer_editor`
+2. `$env.EDITOR`
+3. `$env.VISUAL`
+4. If 1~3 not found, then launch `notepad` for windows, otherwise run `nano`

 ### Color Config section

 You can learn more about setting up colors and theming in the [associated chapter](coloring_and_theming.md).